chaohcc/Algorithm-selection/README.md

 the saved model of workload encoder, trained on training data with 277775 training points. the workload file are sampling with systematic method, that sampling 10000 operations from each workload file the batch size if 96, trian with 64 epoches.
-#### LIAS-clf, LIAS-reg
+#### LINDAS-clf, LINDAS-reg
 files for the classfication model and regression model
 #### DWMatrix
 some examples for the DWMatrix for the workload file
 #### training_data
-training data for the LIAS-clf and LIAS-reg
+training data for the LINDAS-clf and LINDAS-reg

 ### References
 [GRE] Chaichon Wongkham, Baotong Lu, Chris Liu, Zhicong Zhong, Eric Lo, and Tianzheng Wang.
 Are Updatable Learned Indexes Ready? .
 PVLDB,15(11): 3004 - 3017, 2022.